What is a Third-Degree DWI in Minnesota?

 A 3rd Degree DWI charge in Minnesota will also result if it is the driver’s first DWI within the last ten years and the driver’s blood alcohol content was a .20 or above or the driver refused to submit to testing or the driver’s blood alcohol content was .08 to .19 and there was a child in the vehicle at the time of driving.

-Third-degree DWI’s in Minnesota are serious.
-If an officer gave you a third-degree DWI charge in Minnesota, our DWI defense lawyers can help.
 We know of potential defenses are ways to reduce the sentence your case may come with.

-Third-Degree DWI Penalties in Minnesota
+What Are the Third-Degree DWI Penalties in Minnesota?

 If sentenced to thirty days in jail, you must serve at least forty-eight consecutive hours in jail.